For all the raw materials needed, such as fabrics, trimmings, buttons, zippers, threads, embroideries, etc.

 Once used in a model, the buttons will be automatically added to the procurement list, will trigger sewing operations and will contribute to the cost calculation.

 Apparel means sewing and sewing means threads.
 Just like fabrics, threads are defining our industry and every step in the garment lifecycle.

 When building your digital product, you can declare each manufacturing element, each seam, decorative stitch, buttonhole and so on.
 They all need threads, which can be found in Gemini’s thread library, organized by fineness, color, composition, vendor and strength.

 Gemini knows the intimate structure of any type of stitch and knows the length of each seam.
 Adding the thread information allows for a full automation of the downstream process, from choosing the right sewing machine to precisely knowing the quantity of thread needed and providing the best photorealistic 3D rendering of the sewn product.

 Everything you need to complete a garment for aesthetic and functional purposes is here.
 You can find a wide collection of items provided by various vendors, with full physical, visual and commercial descriptions.
 You can also add your own items and immediately use them in your designs, while sharing them throughout your organization.

-Embroideries, laser engravings and digital prints are the cherry on the cake when it comes to leveraging your creativity and creating the most elaborate products.
+Embroideries, laser engravings and digital prints are the cherry on the cake when it comes to leveraging your creativity and creating elaborate products.
 As digital assets, they are not simple images but real CNC machine files or high-quality printable content.
 You can create and manage your own assets for digital decorations and make them available in the public section of the platform.
 Once used in a product, these resources will contribute to the photorealistic level of the 3D simulation and will also trigger all the manufacturing operations needed to execute them, by outputting the corresponding machine files.